Best Cleansers & Facial Oils 2026: Expert Picks

 Using comedogenic oils on acne-prone skin.
 Not all facial oils cause breakouts — but coconut oil, wheat germ oil, and cocoa butter are highly comedogenic and should be avoided on the face.
 Marula, squalane, jojoba, and rosehip have low comedogenic ratings and rarely cause congestion.
 Check the specific oil, not the category.

 Skipping the second cleanse.
 A cleansing balm dissolves oil-based debris.
 A water-based cleanser removes water-based impurities and any remaining balm residue.
 Using only step one leaves a thin film.
 Using only step two misses the sunscreen and makeup.
-The combination is what delivers genuinely clean skin — and genuinely clean skin is what makes your serum and moisturizer work at full capacity.
+The combination is what delivers properly clean skin — and properly clean skin is what makes your serum and moisturizer work at full capacity.

 How These Products Fit Your Routine